 By then, the 46-year-old Eisen had already spent most of his career leading a frontal assault on the very status quo that Swartz had tried to subvert.
 More than a decade ago, he helped launch the Public Library of Science (PLOS), a series of journals with a groundbreaking business model: All of its content is immediately published online, free and ready to be shared, critiqued, analyzed, and expanded upon in the spirit of true academic inquiry.

-If Aaron Swartz is the open-access movement's first martyr, Eisen is its inside agitator.
+If Aaron Swartz is the open-access movement's first martyr, Michael Eisen is its inside agitator.

 This radical approach was designed to undermine the traditional publishers of science journals—both nonprofit societies such as the American Association for the Advancement of Science, which publishes Science, and commercial publishers such as Elsevier, a Dutch firm whose more than 2,000 academic titles include Cell and The Lancet.
 In particular, PLOS (rhymes with "floss") was an attack on those and other top-tier publications, whose appearance on a scientist's CV can ensure plum positions and job security.